lloydong/online-payment-fraud-eda/README.md

    ![distribution](./pictures/Q5.png "distribution")

-## Conclusions
+## Key Insights

 - A significant number of records have been incorrectly flagged as '0'.
 This misclassification could have a major impact in the future if not addressed properly, as it may lead to an inflated online payment fraud percentage, especially given the growing reliance on online payments.

-- Fraudsters typically target amounts ranging from $340,000 to $360,000, which represents a substantial sum.
+- Fraudsters typically target amounts ranging from $340,000 to $360,000, which represents top 10 percentile of transaction amount.
 Their focus is primarily on 'cashout' and 'transfer' modes.
 Interestingly, fraud is much less likely to occur during 'payment' mode transfers, despite the increasing use of online payments.